 Poshmark is a social app.
 If you are not consistently sharing your items they will fall to the bottom of the listings, meaning other similar items will be visible before yours.
 Poshmark also encourages you to share items from other sellers’ closets.
 My opinion (which may be slightly controversial) is that you should mainly focus on sharing your own closet.
 When you share an item from your closet, it moves up in the listings.
 However, if someone else shares your item, that item will not move up in the listings, but will only be shared to that seller’s feed.
 Most buyers are searching for items by typing what they are looking for into the search bar, not scrolling aimlessly through their feed.
 So instead of spending your valuable time sharing other people’s closets in the hopes that they will share yours back, share your own!
 It will be a better use of your time, I promise!

 6 | Order free shipping supplies from USPS.

 No need to break the bank buying poly mailers (as cute as they are!).
 Poshmark has an agreement with the post office which states that Posh packages can be shipped in any priority mail flat rate boxes or envelopes.
 My personal preference is to use the Priority Mail Flat Rate Envelope.
 You can order online and have your packaging delivered to your door!

 7 | At the end of the day, it’s your business!

-At the end of the day, being yourself is essential in how to get started on Poshmark.
+At the end of the day, being yourself is essential to starting a successful Poshmark closet.
 Sell what you already have, create postings that appeal to you, and buy what you love!
-Start small by selling things that you already own, but don’t be afraid to thrift shop to add more listings to your closet.
+First, start small by selling things that you already own.
+Then, don’t be afraid to thrift shop to add more listings to your closet.
 Ultimately, your Poshmark closet is a curation of items that you’ve hand selected and should be things that don’t feel like a chore to sell.